syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Export-To-PDF.md

 #### RepeatHeaders

-You can export the column headers on each page by setting `RepeatHeaders` as `True`.
+You can choose to show/hide the column headers on each page of the exported PDF document by using the [DataGridPdfExportOption.RepeatHeaders](https://help.syncfusion.com/cr/cref_files/xamarin/sfgridconverter/Syncfusion.SfGridConverter.XForms~Syncfusion.SfDataGrid.XForms.Exporting.DataGridPdfExportOption~RepeatHeaders.html) property.
+The default value is true.

 {% highlight c# %}
 private void PDFExport_Clicked(object sender, EventArgs e)